illinois-cs241/illinois-cs241.github.io/_docs/parallel_make.md

     echo B
 c:
     echo C
+d:
+    echo D
 ```

-The parser will return a graph containing 4 vertices, once each for rule 'a', 'b' and 'c', as well as one sentinel (labelled '') whose neighbor is rule 'a' (i.e. the only build target).
+The parser will return a graph containing 5 vertices, once each for rule 'a', 'b', 'c', and 'd', as well as one sentinel (labelled as an empty string) whose neighbor is rule 'a' (i.e. the only build target).

 Those curious of the implementation can view the source in `parser.c` although this is not necessary.